chineidu/MLOps_Tutorials/other_notes/Automations/Hydra/README.md

 ### Hydra: Debugging

-- To view the content of the config file that was run, run:
+- To view the `content` of the `config file` that was run, run:

 ```sh
 python main.py --cfg job
 ```

-- To view the content of the `Hydra` default config  that was run, run:
+- To view the `content` of the `Hydra` default config  that was run, enter the cmd:

 ```sh
 python main.py --cfg hydra